One Life to Learn: Inferring Symbolic World Models for Stochastic Environments from Unguided Exploration: Evaluation Protocols and Metrics

 \paragraph{State Ranking (\cref{fig:evaluation} (a)).} These metrics assess the model's ability to rank the true next state higher than the distractors.
 To create the distractor states, we use \textbf{mutators}, which are programmatic functions that apply semantically meaningful, rule-breaking changes to the true next state.
 For example, a mutator could change a character's position to a location they cannot physically reach.
 We include details on mutators in \cref{sec:mutators}.

 \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Rank @ 1 (R@1):} A binary metric that measures whether the model correctly assigns the highest probability (rank 1) to the true next state among all candidates. \item \textbf{Mean Reciprocal Rank (MRR):} This metric averages the reciprocal rank of the correct answer across all test instances.
 A higher MRR indicates that the model consistently ranks the correct state higher.
-The formula is: $\text{MRR} = \frac{1}{N} \sum_{i=1}^{N} \frac{1}{r_i}$, where $r_i$ is the rank of the ground truth state for the $i$-th transition, with rank 1 being the highest probability. \end{itemize}
+The formula is: $\text{MRR} = \frac{1}{N} \sum_{i=1}^{N} \frac{1}{r_i}$, where $r_i$ is the rank of the ground truth state for the $i$-th transition, with rank 1 being the highest probability.
+We favor MRR over raw mean rank because its inverse scaling ($1/r$) heavily penalizes missing the top rank, reflecting the high cost of sampling invalid states during planning.
+Furthermore, unlike mean rank, MRR provides a standardized score invariant to the candidate set size $N$, which varies in our setup depending on the number of applicable mutators. \end{itemize}

 \textbf{State Fidelity (\cref{fig:evaluation} (b)). } These measure the error between predicted and ground truth states. \begin{itemize}[noitemsep,topsep=0pt,leftmargin=*] \item \textbf{Raw Edit Distance:} The total number of atomic JSON Patch operations required to transform the predicted state, $s'_{t+1}$, into the ground truth state, $s_{t+1}$. \item \textbf{Normalized Edit Distance:} The raw edit distance divided by the total number of elements in the state representation. \end{itemize}